horizontalsystems/blockchain-crypto-guides/token_guides/tether.md

 The Market Capitalization of Tether has been consistently growing over the years and in May 2020 exceeded 8 billion USD.
 You can see the exact values [here](https://coinmarketcap.com/currencies/tether/).

 While Tether tokens are issued on several blockchains, the largest amount are exists on Ethereum blockchain.
-There are over 5.5 billion Tether tokens issued via its Ethereum Smart Contract which can be explored using publicly accessible tools like [Etherscan.io](https://etherscan.io/token/0xdac17f958d2ee523a2206206994597c13d831ec7).

-Through the Etherscan link anyone can track the amount of Tether tokens that exists on Ethereum blockchain.
+There are over 5.5 billion Tether USDT tokens issued via its Ethereum Smart Contract which can be explored using publicly accessible tools like [Etherscan.io](https://etherscan.io/token/0xdac17f958d2ee523a2206206994597c13d831ec7).

 ## Tether Use Cases